 Shaken By Trump, Senators Ask: What Stops Him From Launching Nukes?

-Critics in the Senate have posed a high stakes question: Can anything keep President Trump from launching a nuclear attack on his own?
+Critics in the Senate have posed a high-stakes question: Can anything keep President Trump from launching a nuclear attack on his own?

 "We are concerned that the president of the United States is so unstable, is so volatile, has a decision-making process that is so quixotic that he might order a nuclear weapons strike that is wildly out of step with U.S. national security interests," said Connecticut Democrat Chris Murphy.

-His Massachusetts colleague, Ed Markey, has offered legislation that would require congressional approval for any first use of nuclear weapons.
+His Massachusetts colleague Ed Markey has offered legislation that would require congressional approval for any first use of nuclear weapons.

-Markey told witnesses at a Senate Foreign Relations Committee hearing this week that he's been asking Republican Chairman Bob Corker of Tennessee for weeks to convene the session because of how important he considers this question.
+Markey told witnesses at a Senate Foreign Relations Committee hearing this week that he has been asking Republican Chairman Bob Corker of Tennessee for weeks to convene the session because of how important he considers this question.

-And the answer — about whether anything could stop Trump from ordering an attack — is yes, witnesses said.
+And the answer — as to whether anything could stop Trump from ordering an attack — is yes, witnesses said.

 The difficult part is what comes next.